Get Rates Near You!

 Linqto is in a class of its own when it comes to making private investments in pre-IPO companies more accessible.
 With its low $10,000 minimum and easy-to-use interface, it is bringing these investments to a whole new audience.

 Of course, private investing does come with its own set of risks, and it’s always smart to confer with a financial planner before making a purchase.
-And if you don’t qualify as an accredited investor, check out other top investment options to find the right platform for you.
+If you don’t qualify as an accredited investor, check out other top investment options to find the right platform for you.

 Frequently Asked Questions (FAQs)